The standard

 Like a linter, not a seat tax.

-One repo.
-Weekly reviews.
+One repo, GitHub App installed.
+Weekly contributor reports.
 CLI + hosted dashboard.
 Great for solo founders and side projects.

 - 1 connected repo